The Board of Trustees

 The Arthur W. Page Society seeks to recruit the most influential organizations and candidates in the nonprofit and government sectors.
 Nonprofit organizations include public charities, private foundations, national associations, and research universities.
 Government agencies at the national level are also considered in this category.
 Membership in the category is limited to ten new members per year with a maximum total of ten percent of the membership.
 Individuals in this category will be selected based on clear criteria outlined in the board minutes (June 14, 2013).

 Section 4.
-Educator membership in the Society is restricted to persons who are employed in a full-time public relations or corporate communications teaching position in a accredited institution of higher learning; and, are regarded as a thought leader in public relations or corporate communications based upon publication of a substantial body of research that has made a significant contribution to the body of knowledge and literature of our field.
-In addition, candidates must meet one of these two criteria: (1) possess an earned doctorate or its equivalent, (2) be currently serving as the director or senior faculty member of their program or instructional group in their institution of higher learning.
+Educator membership in the Society is restricted to persons who are employed in a full-time public relations or corporate communications teaching position in an accredited institution of higher learning; are regarded as a thought leader in public relations or corporate communications based upon a substantial body of work that has made a significant contribution to the profession; possess an earned doctoral degree; and are engaged in the profession outside of the academic environment.

 Section 5.
 Life membership in the Society is for persons who retired prior to December 31, 1992.